We match at-risk students with mentors

 “To consistently see my student mentee every week and feel like I’m really making an impact is the most rewarding thing I’ve ever done!”

 Our 24 Talking Points© are designed to motivate students to graduate from high school.
 But we also help our students develop lifelong patterns of personal-growth that will benefit them all their lives.
 Here are just a few examples of topics we provide mentors to help in their conversations with their students:

 - GOAL SETTING

 - WHO INFLUENCES YOU?

 Physical Needs Met

 Students with special circumstances need a little more assistance to succeed academically.
-For some, it may be that they are hungry, need school supplies, etc. In those instances, our on-campus staff (and mentors) do whatever they can to provide assistance offering snacks, school supplies, clothing, hygiene items etc. and often times connecting students with available community assistance when their needs overreach our program’s academic and social-emotional learning specialties.
+For some, it may be that they are hungry, need school supplies, etc. In those instances, our on-campus staff (and mentors) do whatever they can to provide assistance offering snacks, school supplies, clothing, hygiene items etc. and connecting students with other community resources that are available.

 Assistance with future plans

 All of our students were at-risk of not graduating at one time or another.
 Using the curriculum, our mentors meet every week with their respective students directing and guiding them toward graduation.
 They also help students think about the future after high school.